-As organizations improve execution and delivery within their engineering and build processes, the sheer volume of features and content delivered increases accordingly.
-But constant delivery of new stuff doesn’t necessarily mean you’ve created something significant enough to be launched as a “market event.”
+As companies streamline their engineering and build processes, the amount of new features and content they deliver increases.
+However, just because there is a constant flow of new updates doesn’t necessarily mean that each one is significant enough to warrant a “market event” launch.

 When a Release Becomes a Launch

 Teams involved in high-frequency development environments often get stuck in the repetitive and rigid go-to-market activities that they’ve always done.
 A launch job comes in, they run the playbook and voilà, another successful launch, right?
 But if no one stops to think whether this will be of value to anyone, or if the right amount of noise is being made for the right release, customers will perceive everything as being of the same value.
 Whoops.

 The problem is, a major market event can easily be mistaken for a routine security update.
 Or worse, customers may stop paying attention to launch announcements due to the constant flow of updates.